From WW1 through to the 1920s the General Watch Company produced a range of fixed lug 'Trench' watches .

 General Watch Co Hunter Trench Watch - 1917

 A lot of the later WW1 GWC trench watches appear to be hunter of half hunter watches, with a metal cover to protect the watch crystal.
 Again this watch houses the normal GWC trench watch movement and is marked with a GWC/Helvetia serial number on the case back and on the cover.
 The serial number dates the manufacture of the watch to 1917.
 The cover also bears an interesting inscription - "Presented to Flt.
 Sergt.
 J Watson by the Officers of T. Section S. of T.T.
 Halton Camp 28.1.19" (S. of T.T. stands for School of Technical Training).

 J W Benson Half Hunter Trench Watch - 1918

 This watch ia almost exactly the same as the one above but with a slightly different dial design and a half hunter case instead of a full hunter.
 The serial number and hallmarks date it to 1918.
 Interestingly the dial is marked J W Benson, London.

 General Watch Co Trench Watch - 1925

 GWC continued making watches in the trench watch style into the 1920s.
 This watch has a GWC/Helvetia serial number dating it to 1925.
-By this time the movement design had changed slightly and bears the "3 Adjustments Dot Star Dot" text that appears on almost every Helvetia watch in the 1920s and early 1930s and is a good tool to help identify them.
+By this time the movement design had changed slightly as it was based on the AS 137 and bears the "3 Adjustments Dot Star Dot" text that appears on almost every Helvetia watch in the 1920s and early 1930s and is a good tool to help identify them.
 The movement and dial are on a hinge and the movement is accessed by swinging it out of the case, this was an attempt to keep moisture and dust out by not having a separate case back.
 The dial bears the text "Jas Pascoe, Auckland and Hamilton".
 Pascoes Jewellers are now a large chain in New Zealand.

 Hunter trench watch with inscription above with thanks to Chris Balm